 We don’t have “battery” as an assault charge in Texas.
-Instead assault, when we are discussing Class A misdemeanors, only requires the alleged victim to say they felt pain.
+A Class A misdemeanor assault in Texas only requires the alleged victim to say they felt pain.
 There’s no requirement to show or allege visible injuries.
 That’s an incredibly low threshold for prosecutors to meet, so how do we go about finding weaknesses in assault cases and getting them dismissed?

-Prosecutors are going to be inclined to believe you committed the alleged offense – you were arrested and the police are the boots on the ground they can trust, right?
+Prosecutors are going to be inclined to believe you committed the alleged offense.
+You were arrested and the police are the boots on the ground they can trust, right?
 Wrong.
 Police officers make arrests baed on probable cause, not proof beyond a reasonable doubt.
 More importantly, officers primary duty is to protect the peace and public safety.
 So, when they come out to the scene of an alleged assault they make an arrest to defuse the situation and then “let the prosecutors sort it out.”
 You see what’s happening?
-Even good police officers and prosecutors can make a lot of ad assumptions.
+Even good police officers and prosecutors can make a lot of bad assumptions.

-Prosecutors are skeptical of affidavits of nonprosecution.
-In their mind, ANPs can be completed for a number of reasons: love, reconciliation, a desire for the accused not to go to jail, remorse, and monetary dependence just to name a few – none of which are reasons to dismiss a case.
+Prosecutors are skeptical of affidavits of non-prosecution.
+In their mind, ANPs can be completed for a number of reasons: love, reconciliation, a desire for the accused not to go to jail, remorse, and monetary dependence, just to name a few – none of which are reasons to dismiss a case.
 It’s not uncommon for prosecutors to move forward with a case or even go to trial against the alleged victim’s wishes.
-So navigating the troubled water to get a prosecutor to dismiss a case takes experience and skill.
+Navigating the troubled water to get a prosecutor to dismiss a case takes experience and skill.

 Just because you may not have done anything wrong, doesn’t mean you shouldn’t mount an aggressive defense.
 Mitigation materials and doing work to set yourself apart from others charged with the same offense may make the difference between getting a dismissal or not.

 Some cases are resolved quickly, but overall in Tarrant County, it generally takes over a year to resolve a misdemeanor assault case.
 Understand, however, often time is on your side.
 Generally the State’s case is not going to get any better with the passage of time.
-If you’re willing to stay the course, you can often leverage the outcome your looking for – assuming your following your attorney’s advice in the meantime.
+If you’re willing to stay the course, you can often leverage the outcome you’re looking for – assuming you are following your attorney’s advice in the meantime.

 In Texas, the most common type of assault is Assault Bodily Injury.